 - Intended major

-Step 2: In a detailed fashion, describe your five (5) greatest athletic achievements while participating in high school Track and Field and / or Cross Country.
+Step 2: In a detailed fashion, please list and describe your five (5) greatest athletic achievements while participating in high school Cross Country and / or Track and Field.

-Step 3: In an equally detailed fashion, describe your five (5) greatest non-athletic achievements during your high school tenure.
+Step 3: In an equally detailed fashion, please list and describe your five (5) greatest non-athletic achievements during your high school tenure.

-Step 4: Submit a letter of recommendation as provided by your high school Track and Field and / or Cross Country coach in which he / she explains your qualifications as a student-athlete and why you would be a worthy recipient of this scholarship.
+Step 4: Submit a letter of recommendation as provided by your high school Cross Country and / or Track and Field coach in which he / she explains your qualifications as a student-athlete and why you would be a worthy recipient of this scholarship.